CZ-NIC/knot-resolver/modules/cookies/README.rst

 .. function:: cookies.config(configuration)

   :param table configuration: part of cookie configuration to be changed, may be called without parameter
-  :return: JSON dictionary containing corrent configuration
+  :return: JSON dictionary containing current configuration

   The function may be called without any parameter.
 In such case it only returns current configuration.
 The returned JSON alsao contains available algorithm choices.